 Sorry to be annoying, but the answer is yes and no.

 But overall, my advice is to download an eSIM before you arrive in the country so you can active it at the airport.
-Just get the cheapest one, something like 1 GB you can use for 7 days.
+Just get the cheapest option to give it a try — Airalo has some that are 1 GB for a few bucks.
 That’ll give you enough time to get settled and find a better long-term solution.

 Why I wanted to try an eSIM